 Students interested in attending Louisville Seminary must complete and submit the online application.
-All information, applications and reference forms may be obtained via the Seminary website (www.lpts.edu) or by contacting the Office of Recruitment and Admissions.
+All information pertaining to applications can be found on the Seminary website (www.lpts.edu) or by contacting the Office of Recruitment and Admissions.
 In addition to these requirements, each master's-level applicant will be interviewed.